What is the Mediterranean diet

 Legumes are a vital source of protein and fibers and when consumed in addition to carbs like pasta or bread they create a meal that contains the perfect high quality amino-acids profile.
 You can make stews, soups, stir-fries and a lot of yummy dishes using legumes!

-Protein from animal sources should be consumed moderately, possibly not everyday, however the most important thing to know is the quality of the meat/fish/dairy you are about to eat.
+Consume animal protein in moderation, possibly not everyday.
+The most important thing to know is the quality of the meat/fish/dairy you are about to eat.
 I mainly eat pork raised free in the woods and chickens there are free to roam under olive trees.
 Milk and dairy products should also come from sustainable sources, not from animals that are kept in a stable tied and forced to eat foods that can also be GMOs.
 I mainly drink fermented milk, and cheeses also can be considered as fermented foods.
 Cheese from goats and sheeps are better.

 Mediterranean diet: weekly prep and how to cook